 Site icon Florida Chamber of Commerce

-Why Florida Businesses Must Engage with OSHA’s Proposed Heat Safety Rule
+Why Florida Businesses Must Act Now on OSHA’s New Heat Safety Rule

-As Florida businesses continue to navigate the challenges of protecting their workforce, a new opportunity has emerged to shape national standards on heat safety.
-The Occupational Safety and Health Administration (OSHA) has proposed the nation’s first federal rule on heat illness prevention, aimed at safeguarding employees from extreme heat exposure.
+As Florida businesses continue to navigate the challenges of protecting their workforce, an opportunity has emerged to shape national standards on heat safety.
+The Occupational Safety and Health Administration (OSHA) has officially published the nation’s first federal rule on heat illness prevention, aimed at safeguarding employees from extreme heat exposure.
 This rule is particularly relevant for Florida, where high temperatures are a daily reality both outdoors and indoors in heat-prone environments such as factories, warehouses, and kitchens.

 3 Ways This Rule Could Impact Your Business:

-2. Compliance Requirements: To protect workers, the rule proposes several measures, including access to cool drinking water, mandatory rest breaks in shaded or air-conditioned areas, and comprehensive heat illness prevention plans.
-For businesses, this could mean adjusting work schedules, investing in cooling equipment, or redesigning workflows to minimize heat exposure.
+2. Compliance Requirements: To protect workers, the rule mandates several measures depending on the heat trigger level, including access to cool drinking water, mandatory rest breaks, shaded or air-conditioned areas, and comprehensive heat illness prevention plans.
+For businesses, this may involve adjusting work schedules, investing in cooling equipment, or redesigning workflows to minimize heat exposure.

+With OSHA’s rule now officially published, the 120-day comment period has begun and will close on December 30, 2024.
 The Florida Chamber Safety Council strongly encourages businesses to engage in this process.
 As we have seen with the recent approval of House Bill 433 (HB 433), which the Florida Chamber Safety Council championed, uniformity and clarity in regulations are essential for businesses operating across multiple local jurisdictions.
-This bill prevents local governments from creating conflicting heat safety policies, recognizing the need for consistency in keeping employees safe.
-Similarly, OSHA’s proposed rule aims to create a unified approach to heat safety across the nation.
+HB 433 prevents local governments from creating conflicting heat safety policies, ensuring consistency in keeping employees safe.
+Similarly, OSHA’s newly published rule aims to establish a unified approach to heat safety across the nation.

-Your input is essential to ensure that the final OSHA rule is both practical and effective.
-Florida businesses are uniquely positioned to provide valuable insights due to our state’s climate and the diverse industries affected.
-By sharing your perspectives, you can help shape a regulation that reflects the realities of our working conditions and protects our workforce without imposing undue burdens on employers.
+Your input is essential to ensure that the final OSHA rule is both practical and effective for diverse work environments.
+Florida businesses, given our unique climate and varied industries, are in a prime position to provide valuable insights.
+By sharing your perspectives, you can help shape a regulation that accurately reflects the realities of our working conditions and safeguards our workforce without placing undue burdens on employers.

 How You Can Get Involved

-Your voice is crucial in shaping a rule that safeguards employees while supporting the growth and success of Florida businesses.
+Your voice is essential in shaping a rule that safeguards employees while supporting the growth and success of Florida businesses.
 Click HERE to take the survey today!

 Jason Mozo, J.D.